Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Freeboard is part of the ship located just above the waterline and measured at the measurement between an upper deck of the ship and the waterline.

-The function of the freeboard is to maintain the symmetry of the ship and dodge it from sinking.
-It is required to maintain minimum freeboard on the ship to avoid sinking.
+The function of the freeboard is to maintain the symmetry of the ship and keep it from sinking.
+A minimum of freeboard on the ship is required to avoid falling.

 According to the international conventional load line, the following is some load line marked on the ship’s hull.